-membership of the GPSA Appropriations Committee.
 Travel includes lodging, transportation, meals, and registration fees.

 The GPSA shall, at least once per byline cycle, distribute a survey to all professional and graduate students to solicit feedback on their satisfaction and knowledge of the GPSA’s actions.

 The anonymized data from this survey shall be collected and the GPSA Executive Committee members shall present this data some time after the survey completion.

-The survey data shall also be made available to all members of the
+The survey data shall also be made available to all members of the GPSA.

-GPSA.

-a.
 The survey should contain the following questions:

-i.
 What student group are you in? (graduate/professional/dual degree)

-ii.
 Have you heard of the Graduate and Professional Student Assembly (GPSA)? (yes/no)